N2025po0j4ri/rock-paper-scissors-N2025po0j4ri/README.md

 ## Self-Evaluation:
 how many points out of 20 does your team deserve on this assignment.
 Revise the assignment grading guideline and assignment rubrics for guidance.

-I deserve 19/20 points on this assignment.
-First, I forked the assignment on Github Desktop.
-Furthermore, I have edited every single js file with code.
-Then, I installed npm tests through visual studio code.
-I reran my tests each time I completed every single js file.
-However, that logic messed up the tie logic, causing the score to award the cpu instead of the player.
-So, I fixed my code logic through assigning it as a tie.
-This helped me fix the code, Then, I ran the tests using npm test to ensure that the code passes the test.
-Also, all the tests passed on npm.
+I deserve 19 out of 20 points on this assignment.
+First, I forked the assignment using GitHub Desktop.
+I edited every JavaScript file with the needed code.
+Then, I installed the npm tests using Visual Studio Code.
+After finishing each file, I reran the tests.
+At first, there was a problem with the tie logic, it gave the point to the CPU instead of the player.
+I fixed this by correcting the code to handle ties properly.
+After that, I ran the tests again using npm test to make sure everything worked.
+All the tests passed.

 ## Team Reflection:
 - Where did you encounter struggles today, and what did you do to deal with it?

-In this project, I have worked alone to make the rock paper scissors game.
-I struggled with ensuring that the player wins the game.
-To deal with it, I edited the winning logic with tie and checked parts of the code when the player wins.
-A mistake I did was use user == cpu to assign a win.
-This helped me ensure that the CPU isn't winning certain rounds in the rock paper scissors game.
+In this project, I worked alone to make the Rock Paper Scissors game.
+I had trouble making sure the player could win.
+To fix it, I changed the winning logic and added a check for ties.
+I also checked the parts of the code where the player should win.
+One mistake I made was using user == cpu to decide a win.
+Fixing this helped me make sure the CPU wasn't winning certain rounds by mistake.

 ### How long it took us to finish this?

-It took me 6-7 hours to finish this game.
-Ultimately, I was spending time to debug within 30 mins, spent 2-3 hours on testing out the code, and I was spending the rest of the hours on ensuring that the code is running smoothly with no errors.
+It took me 6-7 hours to finish the game.
+I spent about 30 minutes debugging.
+I spent 2-3 hours testing the code.
+The rest of the time was spent making sure the code ran smoothly with no errors.